UNIVERSITY OF WISCONSIN River Falls

 In general, the requirements to be admitted include:

-All documents are submitted to the Graduate Admissions Office, 112 South Hall, 410 S. Third Street, River Falls, WI 54022.
+All documents are submitted to the Graduate Admissions Office, 112 South Hall, 410 S. 3rd Street, River Falls, WI 54022.

-Follow this checklist to ensure that your application process is accurate and complete.
+Follow this checklist to ensure that your application is complete:

 Choose your program of study by reviewing the Graduate Catalog or contact the Graduate Studies office for assistance.

 Apply online with the electronic UW System application form.
-Note that some programs have admissions deadlines.
+Note that some programs have admissions deadlines or start during specific terms.

 Pay the $56 application fee either by credit card or check.
-The fee is not required if you are not pursuing a degree or certificate.
+(Only required if you are pursuing a degree or certificate).

 Send in any additional admissions materials, if required for your program.
 Requirements will be described for each program of study at Graduate Programs.

 Request transcripts from your past colleges or universities.
-These official documents must be sent directly from the institution to Graduate Admissions, 112 South Hall, 410 S. Third Street, River Falls, WI 54022.
+These official documents must be sent directly from the institution to Graduate Admissions, 112 South Hall, 410 S. 3rd Street, River Falls, WI 54022.
+If you are currently a UWRF student, send an email to the UWRF Registrar Office for instructions.

 Find out your financial aid options by visiting the Financial Aid web page or contacting the Financial Aid office.